Bruin-Entrepreneurs/be_website/README.md

 # be_website

 # Backend - Node.js
+### To start app, run either node server.js or npm start
 # Frontend - Vanilla for now
-## We can build micro-services in whatever framework we want to
+### We can build micro-services in whatever framework we want to